shahdhoss/Palify/README.md

-This a mock facebook, my first indie project.
+This a mock facebook, an indie project.
 It's still in development phase.